DoctorMcKay/node-steam-user/README.md

 Send a trade request to the specified user.
 Listen for the [`tradeResponse`](#traderesponse) event for their response.

+**Note: Valve seems to have dropped real-time trade requests from the Steam UI, in favor of trade offers.
+However, real-time trades are not fully deprecated as they can still be initiated from inside of some games, for example TF2.
+Users using the Steam client will not see real-time trade requests that your bots send them, but bots should still be able to send and accept trade requests amongst themselves.**

 ### cancelTradeRequest(steamID)
 - `steamID` - Either a `SteamID` object or a string which can parse into one